glowieframework/glowie-website/documentation/basic-application-modules/templates.md

 ### Rendering templates
 To render a template from a controller, simply use the function `$this->renderTemplate()` along with the template filename (**without** the extension).

-Optionally, you can set a view to render dynamically inside this template, you just need to pass the view filename as the second parameter of this function (works the same way as `$this->renderView()`).
+Optionally, you can set a view to render dynamically inside this template, you just need to pass the view filename as the second parameter of this function (works the same way as described in [Views](docs/basic-application-modules/views)).

 _Example_
 ```php